Training Purposes

 Training Opportunities

-A.C.A. §6-13-629(a)((2)(A)(i) requires each superintendent to present a report of the training hours each individual school board member has received at the board's regular January meeting.
-The report must be in a table format with a row for each individual board member that is followed by individual columns containing the following information:
+January Board Meeting: Superintendents must present hours in a table format with a row for each individual board member that is followed by individual columns containing the following information:

 The number of training hours the school board member received between January 1 and December 31 of the previous year;